Ohlins Rally & Track Owners Manual

 2. With the bleed valve on the top of the reservoir, you adjust compression damping.
 The valve restricts the flow to the reservoir, not from it, thereby only influencing the compression damping.

 At low shaft speeds the damping oil is forced through an adjustable bleed valve in the main piston shaft.
-The valve affects mainly rebound damping and has only a small effect on compression damping, see fig 1, graph 1 above.
+The valve affects mainly rebound damping and has only a small effect on compression damping, see fig 1, graph 1.
 The adjuster is connected to the valve via an aluminium shaft, that runs inside the piston shaft.
 When the temperature in the shock increases the aluminium shaft extends, thereby closing the bleed valve gradually.

 This diminishes the influence of the oil viscosity changes due to temperature, keeping the flow through the valve virtually the same, regardless of temperature.